chrislopesdev/Notes/Javascript/objects.md

 # OBJECTS

-Obects are data structures in Javascript that lets you store data about a particular thing, and helps you keep track of that data by using a "key".
+Objects are data structures in Javascript that lets you store data about a particular thing, and helps you keep track of that data by using a "key".
 An empty object can be created using:

 ```javascript
 let object = {};